juandiegox21/react-native-firebase-example/README.md

 # Example [React Native][rnurl] App With [Firebase][rnfirebaseurl] as the backend

-I strongly recommend replacing the current Firebase integration with https://rnfirebase.io/ as it covers issues with draining the users battery.
+I strongly recommend replacing the current Firebase integration with https://rnfirebase.io/ as it covers [issues with draining the users battery][issuedrainingbattery].
 In this example we are using the Web App firebase configuration, this is made possible using [Expo][expourl].

 <div>
     <img src="https://d33wubrfki0l68.cloudfront.net/554c3b0e09cf167f0281fda839a5433f2040b349/ecfc9/img/header_logo.svg" width="50" />